 Peter A. González

-Pedro "Peter" A. González is a founding partner of SMGQ, whose litigation practice covers a wide-range of matters such as business and real estate litigation, fraud-based claims, contractual disputes, corporation, partnership and joint venture disputes, shareholder disputes, non-compete agreements, commercial mortgage foreclosure actions and commercial landlord-tenant disputes, and family law matters, and criminal defense with particular emphasis on representation of foreigners in U.S. courts.
-Mr. González also handles cases involving catastrophic personal injuries and death caused by the negligence of individuals, businesses or government entities.
+Pedro "Peter" A. González is a founding partner of SMGQ, whose litigation practice covers a wide-range of areas such as business and real estate litigation, fraud-based claims, contractual disputes, corporation, partnership and joint venture disputes, shareholder disputes, non-compete agreements, commercial mortgage foreclosure actions, commercial landlord-tenant disputes, and family law matters, and criminal defense with particular emphasis on representation of foreigners in U.S. courts.
+Mr. González also handles cases involving medical malpractice, and catastrophic personal injuries or death caused by the negligence of individuals, businesses or government entities.

 Mr. González also represents and advises clients on transactional matters including real estate transactions, asset purchase transactions, non-compete agreements, contracts involving the sale and purchase of fine art and entertainment industry-related matters.
 He has represented domestic and foreign clients in the negotiation, contract, sale and closing of several of the highest priced luxury waterfront residential properties in South Florida.
 Mr. Gonzalez's clients range from large corporations, local and regional small to mid-size companies, and other businesses, families and individuals in South Florida, and from Los Angeles, New York, Washington, D.C., Ecuador, Venezuela, Colombia, Argentina, Brazil, Paraguay, Italy, the United Kingdom and other areas of the world.